Vision-driven River Following of UAV via Safe Reinforcement Learning using Semantic Dynamics Model: EXPERIMENTS

 All reward advantage estimation methods are based on the same CADE architecture shown in Figure \ref{fig:cade} for fair comparison, meaning that the reward estimator for critic-based methods outputs the state value, and shares the same GRU layers with the actor, while preserving the MLP layers that accept the latent output from the GRU network.
 Differently, the reward estimator's MLP network outputs the predicted immediate reward for MGAE method.

 The cost advantage in Equation \ref{eqn:focops-grad} is disabled when calculating the policy gradient (resulting in Equation \ref{eqn:focops-grad-mage}) to isolate the effectiveness of the reward advantage estimator in driving task-related performance.
 In this comparison, the policy update solely reflects task performance feedback, without being influenced by environmental dangers or cost signals.
-This allows for a more focused comparison of how different reward advantage estimators contribute to maximizing task-specific rewards.
-Different advantage estimation methods are compared in their episodic returns during training in the \textit{Medium} level environment for the same set of 3 seeds, and during testing in the \textit{Easy} and \textit{Hard} levels for 30 episodes.
+This allows for a more focused comparison of how different reward advantage estimators contribute to maximizing task-specific rewards. \revisefinal{Window size of MGAE's baseline (Equation \ref{eqn:sub_baseline}) is chosen as $10$ in both environments.} Different advantage estimation methods are compared in their episodic returns during training in the \textit{Medium} level environment for the same set of 3 seeds, and during testing in the \textit{Easy} and \textit{Hard} levels for 30 episodes.